open-sdg/open-sdg/docs/translation.md

 1. Check that the new language is implemented in the repository mentioned above.
 If it is not, you can copy that repository and implement the language yourself.
     * Specifically, you will need to translate all the YAML files in [this folder](https://github.com/open-sdg/sdg-translations/tree/master/translations/en).
 2. Make sure that translated goal icons have been created.
-These are currently maintained [here](https://github.com/open-sdg/sdg-translations/).
+These are currently maintained in [the sdg-translations project](https://github.com/open-sdg/sdg-translations/).
     * Specifically, you will need to produce translated versions of all the PNG files in [this folder](https://github.com/open-sdg/sdg-translations/tree/master/www/assets/img/goals/en) and [this folder](https://github.com/open-sdg/sdg-translations/tree/master/www/assets/img/high-contrast/goals/en) (for high contrast versions).
 3. Add the new language in the 'languages' list in your site config (`_config.yml`) and data config (`config_data.yml`) files.
 4. Create new versions of any Jekyll pages that you would like to have available in the new language.
 Note that the open-sdg-site-starter project includes a [script](https://github.com/open-sdg/open-sdg-site-starter/blob/develop/scripts/batch/add_language.py) to make this easier.